DavidMertz/RegEx_Puzzles/book.md

-In computer science or mathematical terms, a regular expression is equivalet to a *nondeterministic finite automaton* (NFA), where a regex provides a very compact spelling of such an NDA.
+In computer science or mathematical terms, a regular expression is equivalet to a *nondeterministic finite automaton* (NFA), where a regex provides a very compact spelling of such an NFA.
 More powerful machines include *pushdown automata* (PDA) which have an indefinitely large "stack" of stored symbols.
 One most often encounters PDAs as parsers.
-A PDA, even the nondeterministic variety remains formally less powerful than a Turing Machine.
+A PDA, even the nondeterministic variety, remains formally less powerful than a Turing Machine.

 In simple terms, if you want to count occurrences, you need to use